PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 - Patience with realistic timelines

-- Addressing underlying causes (acne for PIH, hormones for melasma)
+- Addressing the underlying cause (acne for PIH, hormones for melasma)

 Factors That May Limit Results